Battle of Austerlitz: "One sharp blow and the war is over"

-At about 8:45 a.m., satisfied at the weakness in the enemy centre, Napoleon asked Soult how long it would take for his men to reach the Pratzen Heights, to which the Marshal replied, "Less than twenty minutes, sire."
+At about 8:45 a.m., satisfied at the weakness in the enemy center, Napoleon asked Soult how long it would take for his men to reach the Pratzen Heights, to which the Marshal replied, "Less than twenty minutes, sire."
 About 15 minutes later, Napoleon ordered the attack, adding, "One sharp blow and the war is over."

-A dense fog helped to cloud the advance of St. Hilaire's French division, but as they went up the slope the legendary 'Sun of Austerlitz' ripped the mist apart and encouraged them forward.
+A dense fog helped to cloud the advance of St. Hilaire's French division, but as they ascended the slope, the legendary 'Sun of Austerlitz' ripped the mist apart and encouraged them forward.
 Russian soldiers and commanders on top of the heights were stunned to see so many French troops coming towards them.
 Allied commanders moved some of the delayed detachments of the fourth column into this bitter struggle.
 Over an hour of fighting destroyed much of this unit.
-The other men from the second column, mostly inexperienced Austrians, also participated in the struggle and swung the numbers against one of the best fighting forces in the French army, eventually forcing them to withdraw down the slopes.
-However, gripped by desperation, St. Hilaire's men struck hard once more and bayoneted the Allies out of the heights.
+Mikhail Kutuzov commanded the battle at the location of this column.
+The other men from the second column, primarily inexperienced Austrians, also participated in the struggle and swung the numbers against one of the best fighting forces in the French army, eventually forcing them to withdraw down the slopes.
+However, gripped by desperation, St. Hilaire's men struck hard again and bayoneted the Allies out of the heights.
 To the north, General Vandamme's division attacked an area called Staré Vinohrady ("Old Vineyards") and, through talented skirmishing and deadly volleys, broke several Allied battalions.

-The battle had firmly turned in France's favour, but it was far from over.
-Napoleon ordered Bernadotte's I Corps to support Vandamme's left and moved his own command center from Žuráň Hill to St. Anthony's Chapel on the Pratzen Heights.
-The difficult position of the Allies was confirmed by the decision to send in the Russian Imperial Guard; Grand Duke Constantine, Tsar Alexander's brother, commanded the Guard and counterattacked in Vandamme's section of the field, forcing a bloody effort and the only loss of a French standard in the battle (a battalion of the 4th Line Regiment was defeated).
+The battle had firmly turned in France's favor, but it was far from over.
+Napoleon ordered Bernadotte's I Corps to support Vandamme's left and moved his command center from Žuráň Hill to St. Anthony's Chapel on the Pratzen Heights.
+The problematic position of the Allies was confirmed by the decision to send in the Russian Imperial Guard; Grand Duke Constantine, Tsar Alexander's brother, commanded the Guard and counterattacked in Vandamme's section of the field, forcing a bloody effort and the only loss of a French standard in the battle (a battalion of the 4th Line Regiment was defeated).
 Sensing trouble, Napoleon ordered his own heavy Guard cavalry forward.
 These men pulverized their Russian counterparts, but with both sides pouring in large masses of cavalry, no victory was clear.

-The Russians had a numerical advantage but soon the tide swung as Drouet's Division, the 2nd of Bernadotte's I Corps, deployed on the flank of the action and allowed French cavalry to seek refuge behind their lines.
+The Russians had a numerical advantage; however, the tide soon swung as Drouet's Division, the 2nd of Bernadotte's I Corps, deployed on the flank of the action and allowed French cavalry to seek refuge behind their lines.
 The horse artillery of the Guard also inflicted heavy casualties on the Russian cavalry and fusiliers.
-The Russians broke and many died as they were pursued by the reinvigorated French cavalry for about a quarter of a mile.
-The casualties of the Russians in Pratzen included Kutuzov, who was severely wounded, and his son-in-law Ferdinand von Tiesenhausen who was killed.
+The Russians broke, and many died as they were pursued by the reinvigorated French cavalry for about a quarter of a mile.
+Kutuzov was severely wounded, and his son-in-law, Ferdinand von Tiesenhausen, was killed.